 Roku is built into my current TV and many others but I have not used it very much due to already owning and being comfortable with the Fire Cube.
 It can also be purchased in a stick, box, or even sound bar form factor.

 Android/Google TV, like the Android phone operating system, can be found on different devices from multiple manufacturers.
 The two main name brands are “NVidia Shield” and “Chromecast with Google TV.”
-Walmart recently added its own Android TV device.
-I have not used one of these devices.
+Walmart recently added its own Onn branded Android TV device available in stick or puck forms.
+I have not used an Android TV device.
 The interface looks very similar to the one on the FireTV devices.
 This is not particularly surprising as the FireTV is using a variant of the Android operating system.

 Which should you get?

 To me, it boils down to if you are an Amazon Prime member or not.
 If so, I recommend a FireTV.
 The other devices have Prime Video apps available, but it is better integrated into the FireTV.
 If you are not an Amazon Prime member then the FireTV will likely be annoying with all of the ads for content that you can’t use, so I’d recommend one of the other devices.